blf11139/blf11139.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a CS PhD student at Indiana University, currently co-advised by Prof Qin Zhang and Prof David Crandall.
+I am a CS PhD student at Indiana University, co-advised by Prof Qin Zhang and Prof David Crandall.
 I'm supported by NSF CCF-1844234 and IIS-1633215.

 Publications
 -======